How to Choose the Right ABA Data Collection Modality

 Interval recording involves creating time windows and noting whether a behavior happens within each window.
 To handle the above-mentioned sporadic tantrum, a therapist could set five-minute intervals.
 Once the therapist defines the periods, she can make a mark if the behavior exists in that period.

 At Plutus Health, we satisfy this quality through our careful financial handling.
 We specialize in ABA billing and coding and have consistently exceeded reimbursement benchmarks in the ABA field.
-See how our expert team of billers will maximize your hard work by visiting our website today.
+See how our ABA RCM expert team can maximize your efforts by visiting our website today.

 Key Takeaways